hesselberthlab/hesselberthlab.github.io/content/post/2020-11-30-we-are-hiring/index.md

 We are hiring [postdoctoral research associates](https://cu.taleo.net/careersection/2/jobdetail.ftl?job=19349&lang=en) and [professional research assistants](https://cu.taleo.net/careersection/2/jobdetail.ftl?job=19600&lang=en) to support our work in single-cell technology development.

-Wed lab recently developed two new single-cell approaches to measure biochemical activities in single cells (https://pubmed.ncbi.nlm.nih.gov/32286626/) and to track DNA conjugates through tissues (https://www.biorxiv.org/content/10.1101/2020.08.19.219527v1).
+Wed lab recently developed two new single-cell approaches to [measure biochemical activities in single cells](https://pubmed.ncbi.nlm.nih.gov/32286626/) and to [track DNA conjugates through tissues](https://www.biorxiv.org/content/10.1101/2020.08.19.219527v1).
 We now plan to deploy these methods broadly and also develop companion technologies.
 A Professional Research Assistant will focus on their development and application and will focus on the following projects:

 - Developing of new single-cell biochemical methods to enable CRISPR and small molecule inhibitor screens
 - Integrating single cell biochemistry data with single cell RNA-seq